From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 When you come back from a trip, what’s the first thing that reminds you you’re home?

-Seeing Victoria Harbour again.
-The Star Ferry drifting, skyline lights, mountains, sea breeze, and that indescribable scent.
-Sometimes it’s the people - hearing those laughs and a good “屌 (Diu)!” - that remind me I’m home.
+Just seeing the Victoria Harbour again.
+The Star Ferry drifting, the lights of the skyline, beautiful mountains, the sea breeze kissing my face and that undescribable scent.
+Sometimes it’s my people - just seeing those smiles and hearing them shout “屌 (Diu)!” - that reminds me I am home.

 What song reminds you of Hong Kong?

 Recently, I went to Cairo for a friend’s wedding.
 The DJ played a credit card advertisement song called “YUU” by George Lam, a cover of Billy Joel's “Uptown Girl.”
-It used to play in our supermarkets on repeat.
-It’s hilarious that we heard it in Egypt, and everyone from Hong Kong went mad while everyone else looked so confused.
+That shit used to play in our supermarket on repeat, annoyingly.
+This is exclusively something for people who actually lived in HK would understand.
+It’s so hilarious —we heard it in Egypt, and everyone from Hong Kong went mad, while everyone else had a deep look of confusion on their face.

 do jeh (Thank you)